Since starting this blog, I’ve been blessed with some extended conversation about some of the finer points of memorization.

 Even so I would like to see the two systems compared experimentally.
 Keep in mind that the peg system could be used for language learning as well as simple list learning just as the loci system can.

-… and most books on mnemonics include material on using this system.
-You can do some pretty amazing things with it and it works great for memorizing lists of things on the fly.
-It’s also super-simple to pick up and well worth having in your Magnetic Memory toolbox.
+You can do some pretty amazing things with it, especially for memorizing lists of things on the fly.
+It’s also a super-simple memory technique to pick up and well worth having in your Magnetic Memory toolbox.

-That said, one of the, shall we say, more “psychobabble-mystical” reasons I advocate locations rather than having vocabulary float around in the void of our minds comes from some basic human needs: safety and security.
+That said, one of the main reasons I advocate locations rather than having vocabulary float around in the void of our minds comes from some basic human needs: safety and security.

 For this reason, my suggestion would be to combine loci with the peg system.
 There’s no reason that “one is a gun” couldn’t itself be stored in a room in your house, your workplace or your school.

-Sure, I may be fussing around with micro-anxieties, but when it comes to accomplishing our goals, eliminating even the tiniest barrier only makes sense.
+Sure, I may be fussing around with “micro-anxieties,” but when it comes to accomplishing our goals (such as becoming a human search engine, eliminating even the tiniest barrier only makes sense.